NEW ENGLAND NORTH WEST MUSEUMS NETWORK

 • Cultural and community events

-• Distributed through the Arts North West NENW Museums & Heritage contact list
+• Distributed through the Arts North West NENW Museums & Heritage contact and Libraries list.

 • Promoted across Arts North West social media channels

-• Shared with local libraries across the region, with printed copies made available for community access
+• Available in local libraries across the region, with printed copies for community access

 resources for museums